Dogs No Dogs

 Fall Colors · Views · Wildflowers

-I would not recommend this hike in the rain, at all.
-It is just too dangerous due to slippery rocks.
-There is a $20 fee per person to enter the Mohonk House grounds, and while this seems absurd, it is actually worth it.
-There are also several other wonderful hikes in the area and one can easily tackle several in a day.
+I would not recommend this in the rain; it is just too dangerous due to slippery rocks.
+There is a $22 fee per person ($27 weekend/holiday) to enter the Mohonk House grounds, and while this seems absurd, it is actually worth it.

 Unless you are a guest at the hotel, you must hike over a mile to Mohonk Lake via Hugenot Drive, a gravel road.
-There is nice scenery, but its a walk in the woods, not a hike.
+There is nice scenery, but it's a stroll in the woods, not a hike.

 This one of a kind "trail" is really a scramble through a myriad of huge rock piles followed by a battle with claustrophobia, as you squeeze your way up one final crevice to emerge near Sky Top.